Kill Team 3D Printable Terrain

 ProtoKraken – Necrossia – 3rD Army Terrain

 If you tire of the Grimdark 40K designs of the humans, there are other alien worlds to explore.
 A more recent entrant is ProtoKraken’s Necrossia terrain set.
-This is more of a Space Zombies feel giving you more choices.
+This is more of a Space Zombies or Necron feel giving you more choices.
 This was fairly successful on Kickstarter and the designer has expressed a desire to build onto the 3rD Army Terrain brand to have more races represented in terrain.

 Wardroid Graveyard – When nature reclaims civilization